3nzoo/mirtech/README.md

 ## Features

-**User can click each CLient to view full info** **User can toggle the status of each client on Client List view or Individual Client Page** **User can click each CLient to view full info** **Click the filter by status to show only active clients** **Listed dates are all the existing available dates on each client created dates** **Selecting a specific date will filter clients created on that date** **Click add new Client to add new Client**
+**User can click each CLient to view full info**

+**User can toggle the status of each client on Client List view or Individual Client Page**

+**User can click each CLient to view full info**

+**Click the filter by status to show only active clients**

+**Listed dates are all the existing available dates on each client created dates**

+**Selecting a specific date will filter clients created on that date**

+**Click add new Client to add new Client**

-**if localstorage for clients are empty, it will fetch data from the clients endpoint from the server then store in the localstorage**
+**- if localstorage for clients are empty, it will fetch data from the clients endpoint from the server then store in the localstorage**

 ## Reminder